 Application data is created at initial intake.
-Updates are made by the customer logging into their Washington Healthplanfinder account.
+Updates are made by the customer reporting changes in their Washington Healthplanfinder account.
 HBE does not accept change of application data from carriers.
-An update to application data requires a new eligibility determination5 which may impact eligibility or enrollment and can only be accepted by updating the Washington Healthplanfinder application.
+An update to application data requires a new eligibility determination which may impact eligibility or enrollment and can only be accepted by updating the Washington Healthplanfinder application.

-Application data includes but is not limited to First and Last Name, Social Security Number, Date of Birth, Gender, Marital Status, Physical Address, Mailing Address, and Applicant-Initiated Voluntary Disenrollment.
+Application data includes but is not limited to First and Last Name, Social Security Number, Date of Birth, Gender, Marital Status, Physical Address, Mailing Address, and Applicant-Initiated Voluntary Disensollment.